"Healthy Visitor Policy" in place at U-M hospitals

 For U-M Health System patients:

 - Get vaccinated at your U-M primary care office - If you’re already a patient at one of our Family Medicine, Pediatrics, General Internal Medicine, Medicine/Pediatrics or Obstetrics & Gynecology clinics, you will be able to receive your vaccine from your provider during an appointment.
 If you already have an appointment scheduled, ask to be vaccinated while you’re there.
+You can also attend a flu shot clinic provided by Michigan Visiting Nurses located at various UM Health Center’s throughout the flu season.

 - Get vaccinated at a U-M specialty care office - If you’re already in the care of a U-M specialist, you may be able to receive your flu vaccine at their clinic.
 Call to inquire!